 In this food web, organisms are categorized into trophic levels based on their primary source of energy.
 Plants, algae, and other photosynthetic organisms form the first trophic level, known as primary producers.
 Herbivores that consume these producers occupy the second trophic level as primary consumers.
 Carnivores that eat herbivores are secondary consumers, and those that eat other carnivores are tertiary consumers.
 Apex predators reside at the highest trophic level, with no natural predators to control their populations.

-Therefore, understanding our role in the food web requires more than simply identifying what we eat.
+Which means, understanding our role in the food web requires more than simply identifying what we eat.
 It necessitates an awareness of the complex interactions that sustain ecosystems and the far-reaching consequences of human actions.
 By acknowledging our interconnectedness with the natural world, we can begin to address the environmental challenges we face and work towards a more sustainable future.

 Trends and Latest Developments